 6 out of 5?
 Is that a typo?
 No, what I mean is, I feel Bloodstained’s story is actually better than most CV entries.

 Particularly the dialogue.

 It’s no secret.
 Castlevania stories are known for their … simplicity.
-For newer episodes, there was a marked effort to include plot twists and to inject life into protagonists.
+In newer episodes, there were marked efforts to include plot twists and to inject life into protagonists.
 Few of these efforts enjoyed real success, though.
-In some case, they even messed up the timeline badly.
+In some cases, they even badly messed up the timeline.